Colour the World

 "Colour the World" is a song by German production group Sash! featuring Nigerian-Swedish recording artist and producer Dr. Alban.
-It was released in 1999 via Mighty, Club Tools, and Multiply Records as the fourth and final single from the group's second studio album, Life Goes On (1998).
-It was successful in a number of European countries and reached number 15 on the UK Singles Chart.
+It was released in March 1999 as the fourth and final single from the group's second studio album, Life Goes On (1998).
+It was successful in several European countries, including Scotland, where it entered the top 10.

 Critical reception

 A reviewer from Birmingham Evening Mail commented, "Sash has now entered his tribal, luv'ed up phase.
 Not as good as previous singles but annoyingly catchy."